lirtsman/devhelper-cli/README.md

 # DevHelper CLI

-A comprehensive command-line interface for ShieldDev operations.
+A comprehensive command-line interface for Shield operations.

 ## Overview

-DevHelper CLI is a powerful tool designed to streamline and automate ShieldDev operations.
-It provides various commands to help developers and operators manage ShieldDev resources efficiently from the command line.
+DevHelper CLI is a powerful tool designed to streamline and automate Shield operations.
+It provides various commands to help developers and operators manage Shield resources efficiently from the command line.

 ## Features